rfdickerson/healthcheck-proof-of-concept/README.md

 }
 ```

-When other services are registered on the health checker, the following information can appear.
+For more advanced cases, such as when other services are registered on the health checker, the following information can appear:

 ```json
 {